The Best Paint for Kitchen Cabinets: Everything You Need to Know!

 General Finishes Milk Paint (low VOC, self-sealing interior mineral-based paint)

-You can see my full tutorial using General Finishes Milk Paint ย in my post about I painted my kitchen cabinets with NO SANDING OR PRIMING .
+You can see my full tutorial using General Finishes Milk Paint in my post about how I painted my kitchen cabinets with NO SANDING OR PRIMING.
 The short version is that very little prep was required.
 I simply cleaned my cabinets well (to remove any grease and grime) and then rubbed them down with liquid deglosser.
 Then I painted!
-No priming or sanding is required.
+No priming or sanding required!
 I used a roller for the large flat surfaces and a paintbrush for the details.
+We had PERFECT results with a durable finish that lasted us over 5 years until we completely gutted and renovated that kitchen.
+I wrote this entire post about how our kitchen cabinets held up.
+Skipping the priming and sanding down to raw wood saved us TONS of stress and time.
+You can see the before and after of our first kitchen cabinet painting project below!

 Fusion Mineral Paint (100% acrylic, water-based paint with natural pigments)